survivejs/webpack-book/manuscript/techniques/04_testing.md

 }
 ```

 Now you have two new commands: one to run tests once and other to run them in a watch mode.
-In order to capture coverage information, you have to set `"collectCoverage": true` at `"jest"` settings in *package.json* or pass `--coverage` flag to Jest.
+To capture coverage information, you have to set `"collectCoverage": true` at `"jest"` settings in *package.json* or pass `--coverage` flag to Jest.
 It emits the coverage reports below *coverage* directory by default.

 Given generating coverage reports comes with a performance overhead, enabling the behavior through the flag can be a good idea.
 This way you can control exactly when to capture the information.